nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a contact

+1. Adding a contact with all fields

+    1. Prerequisites: No existing contact with phone number 98989898 and existing contact with phone number 32323232.

+    1. Test case: `add n/James p/98989898 e/james@gmail.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney b/04071999`<br>
+       Expected: Contact with correct details added to contact list.
+Contact's birthday reminder message added to birthday reminder list in correct position.
+Details of the added contact shown in the status message.

+    1. Test case: `add n/James p/32323232 e/james@gmail.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney b/04071999`<br>
+       Expected: No contact is added since duplicate phone number.
+Error details shown in the status message.

+    1. Other incorrect add commands to try: `add <other valid params> b/<future date>`, `add <other valid params> p/hp:1200123`, `...`.

+1. Adding a contact without optional fields
+    1. Prerequisites: No existing contact with phone number 98989898.

+    1. Test Case: `add n/James p/98989898 e/james@gmail.com a/311, Clementi Ave 2, #02-25`<br>
+       Expected: Contact with correct details added to contact list.
+Birthday reminder list unchanged.
+Details of the added contact shown in the status message.

+    1. Test case: `add n/James p/98989898 e/jamesgmail.com a/311, Clementi Ave 2, #02-25`<br>
+       Expected: No contact is added, invalid email format.
+Error details shown in the status message.

+    1. Other incorrect add commands to try: `add n/James! <other valid params>`, `add <one invalid param amongst other valid params>`, `...`.<br>
+       Expected: Similar to previous.

 ### Deleting a contact

 1. Deleting a contact while all contacts are being shown